LF-Projects/directory/ABOUT.md

     1. Update the `Message Footer` to include this text:

         > Your membership in this group is configured through https://github.com/FOUNDATIONORG/directory/groups only.
 Please open a PR to add, change, or remove your group subscriptions.
 Please note that unsubscribing through Groups.io will not be permanent, as you will be re-joined when the group is synced.
 The only way to permanently unsubscribe is to remove yourself from the directory.

+    1. Update the Goodbye Message to include this text:

+        > You have been unsubscribed from the YOURLISTADDRESS list.
+If this was an error, please add yourself to the [FOUNDATION NAME directory](https://github.com/FOUNDATIONORG/directory) or email CONTACT to restore your access.

 1. For the meta list, make the following updates: